Variational Autoencoder (VAE)

 Image generation fails with out-of-memory error

-VAE decode is the single most memory intensive step in image generation and can result in large memory usage.
-If you cannot process images due to memory constraints, try using a smaller VAE model or reducing the resolution of the images.
-Note that running refine or hires steps will require more memory than the initial generate step - simply because they typically run at higher resolution.
+VAE decode can use a large amount of memory.
+If you hit memory limits, try enabling VAE Tiling or reducing image resolution.
+Also note that refine and hires steps usually need more memory than the initial generate step because they run at higher resolution.